keu/docs/astro/cli/astro-logout.md

 hide_table_of_contents: true
 ---

-Unauthenticate from the Astro CLI.
-Note that this command does not affect your current login session in the Cloud UI.
+Log out of the Astro CLI.
+This command does not affect your current login session in the Cloud UI.

 ## Usage